What is A Mini-Excavator?

 Uses and Applications of a Mini-excavator

 Small excavators are perfect for a wide range of construction projects.
-Their small size and versatility makes them ideal for different types of construction projects.
+Their small size and versatility make them ideal for different types of construction projects.

 Some common examples include :